cybertheory/GlyFIX/README.md

 # GlyFIX
+Creating Icons That Represent Common Terms of Service Entries

+GlyFIX (Plural) meaning Glyphics - a symbol (such as a curved arrow on a road sign) that conveys information nonverbally GlyF (Singular)

-Creating Icons That Represent Common Terms of Service Entries These ICONS of GlyFIX are based on the similarities between the terms of services of the biggest players in various tech industries:
+These GlyFIX are based on the similarities between the terms of services of the biggest players in various tech industries:

 Gaming:
 Xbox